analytics-ufcg/dslmining/examples/hadoop_cap6/README.md

 To run you must execute the script run.sh in the root of this folder:
 ```
 sh run.sh [inputPath [outputPath]]

 ```
 examples:

 ```
 sh run.sh

+In this case the default input will be ./data/links-simple-1.txt
+and the output default will be ./data/wikipedia_output
 ```

 ```